Ballenger History, Family Crest & Coats of Arms

 Early Origins of the Ballenger family

 The surname Ballenger was first found in Nottingham in the midlands of England where they held a family seat from very early times, and granted large estates in that shire, by William the Conqueror, their liege lord.

-Important Dates for the Ballenger family
+Early History of the Ballenger family

 This web page shows only a small excerpt of our Ballenger research.
 Another 89 words (6 lines of text) covering the years 1200 and 1721 are included under the topic Early Ballenger History in all our PDF Extended History products and printed products wherever possible.